Jinlinc/DistributionRegulators/README.md

-# Abiotic and abiotic regulators of species distribution
+# Abiotic and biotic regulators of species distribution

 ## Overview
 This repository provides the data, analysis code for the manuscript "Factors determining distributions of rainforest Drosophila shift from interspecific competition to high temperature with decreasing elevation"